samidarko/VideoTuna/docs/CHECKPOINTS.md

 # Prepare checkpoints

-This document contains commands for preparing model checkpoints and the final checkpoint orgnization structure.
+This document contains commands for preparing model checkpoints and the final checkpoint organization structure.

 ### Download checkpoints
 Please run the following commands in your terminal to download the checkpoints for each model.